googleapis/gapic-generator-ruby/shared/output/cloud/vision_v1/README.md

 # Google Cloud Vision V1

-google-cloud-vision-v1 is the official library for the Google Cloud Vision V1 API.
+google-cloud-vision-v1 is the official client library for the Google Cloud Vision V1 API.

 API Client library for the Google Cloud Vision V1 API